X

 Here are two example prepayment scenarios and outcomes from prepaying an ARM.

-Reducing monthly payments.
+Reducing future monthly payments.

 Instead of simply letting the entire balance be subject to a new, higher interest rate, you decide to prepay your loan with a $5,000 bonus right before the interest rate and payment adjustment is made.
-Your loan balance falls to $92,912.24, and at 5%, your monthly payment becomes only $506.24, more than $27 per month less than it would have been otherwise.
+Your loan balance falls to $92,912.24, and at 5%, the monthly payment becomes only $506.24, more than $27 per month less than it would have been otherwise.

 Because your payments for the next year are calculated on a single outstanding balance, you'll want to make your prepayment just before that rate and remaining-term "reset" is done.
 Otherwise, you might have to wait an entire year or more until the beneficial effects kick in, and you'll have paid interest during that time instead of avoiding it entirely.